mrabello23/algorithms-data-structures/docs/data-structures.md

 # trees

-- kind of a hierarchycal graph
-- data goes down in one direction
-- represented like a family (parents, children)
 - node based data structure
-- connected graph without cycles
+- kind of a hierarchycal graph connected without cycles
+- data goes down in one direction (left or right)
 - can keep order
+- cannot contain cycles
-- good for search, insertion and deletion
+- balanced tree: good for search, insertion and deletion
 - every tree has a root node with 0 or more child nodes
-- cannot contain cycles
-- binary tree: each node has up to two nodes
+- binary tree: each node has up to two nodes, usually use in-order traversal
 - benefit of Tree over a Hash Table is besides doing quick search, insertion, and deletion, it can also maintain order
+- traversal:
+  - in-order: visit left node first, then go to the root node and then right node at last
+  - pre-order: visit root node first, then go to the left node and then right node at last
+  - post-order: visit left node first, then go to the right node and then root node at last

 # binary search tree